curiosity-tests/flutter_architecture_samples/line_count.md

 | mvi | 1232 |
 | redux | 1345 |

-Note: This file was generated on Sun Sep  7 20:58:20 UTC 2025 using `scripts/line_counter.sh`.
+Note: This file was generated on Fri Sep 19 15:49:00 UTC 2025 using `scripts/line_counter.sh`.